Dr. Suuzi Hazen's Pregnancy Nutrition & Health Advice

 EMOTIONAL/SPIRITUAL

-take a nap or rest daily.
+Take a nap or rest daily.

-listen to positive affirmations.
+Listen to positive affirmations.
 The Hypnobabies affirmations are amazing, as well as anything by Louise Hay.

 Warmly, Dr. Suuzi Hazen